SAP-samples/btp-generative-ai-hub-use-cases/10-byom-oss-llm-ai-core/README.md

 In principle, there are three essential parts for bringing an open-source LLM/LMM into SAP AI Core.

 - Commercially viable Open-Source or Open-Weight Models: e.g. Mistral, Mixtral, LLaVa etc.
-- Public accessible Model Hub: For instance, Ollama Model Library tailored for Ollama, hugging face as a general purposed model repository.
+- Public accessible Model Hub: For instance, [Ollama Model Library](https://ollama.com/library) tailored for Ollama, [Hugging Face](https://huggingface.co/) as a general purposed model repository.
-- Inference server in SAP AI Core: You can bring your own code to implement an inference server, for example, in the blog post about [Running Language Models – Deploy Llama2 7b on AI Core](https://community.sap.com/t5/technology-blogs-by-sap/running-language-models-deploy-llama2-7b-on-ai-core/ba-p/13557544), it shows a great sample to implement a custom inference server with transformer.
+- Inference server in SAP AI Core: You can bring your own code to implement an inference server, for example,[Custom Inference Server](byom-oss-llm-code/transfomer) with [Hugging Face Transformers Library](https://huggingface.co/docs/transformers/en/index).
 Alternatively, there are open-source and ready-to-use llm inference servers which can be reused in SAP AI Core, like Ollama, LocalAI, llama.cpp and vLLM with minimal custom code as a custom Dockerfile and configurable serving template adapted for SAP AI Core.
 Ollama is recommended for its simplicity and efficiency.

 ## Why leverage Ollama, LocalAI, llama.cpp and vLLM in SAP AI Core?